 Grand Calumet River Area of Concern

-The following resources operate primarily in Lake, Porter, and La Porte counties to conduct environmental education and programming in the Grand Calumet River Area of Concern and the region immediately surrounding it.
-For more details about resources and opportunities to get students involved, please contact the program director.
+The following resources operate in northwest Indiana to conduct environmental education and programming in the Grand Calumet River Area of Concern.
+For details about resources and opportunities to get students involved, please contact the program director.

 The Mighty Acorns is an environmental education program that connects 3rd-5th grade students to multiple meaningful and sustained interactions with their local ecosystems.
 The program is through the Shirley Heinze Land Trust has built-in funding and ready-made resources for educators, including paid training and classroom and field materials.
 Contact the Mighty Acorns Partnership Coordinator, Meghan Forseth to participate in the program.